Teams, tales and tips – a guide to the local game

-Then, right after his club’s record-breaking seventh consecutive league title, Aulas announced the building of OL Land, a new stadium and sports/leisure complex out in Décines-Charpieu, nearer to the airport than town.
-The future of football in France’s second city now looks very bright indeed.
+Then, right after his club’s record-breaking seventh consecutive league title, Aulas announced the building of OL Land, a new stadium and sports/leisure complex, nearer to the airport than town.
+The future of football in France’s second city duly took shape.

-What will happen to the Stade Gerland isn’t clear.
-Easily accessible by metro from the city centre, it remains the kind of resource any city of similar size would cry out for.
-For the time being, it still houses an OL shop – but Gerland was passed over a site for a Euro 2016 fanzone for central place Bellecour.
+The Gerland remains the kind of resource any city of similar size would cry out for.
+For the time being, it hosts local rugby club LOU – was passed over a site for a Euro 2016 fanzone, which filled central place Bellecour.

-Local transport consists of a four-line metro, five-line tramway system and buses.
+Local transport TCL consists of a four-line metro, five-line tramway system and buses.

 Bouchons and Bocuse not bars and beer bring tourists to Lyon, but traditional local restaurants and world-famous chefs can be complemented by a lively nightlife driven by a significant student population.

 Bars cluster around a small area between St-Paul and Vieux Lyon stations, and the river.
-On facing waterfront corners, the Wallace Bar and Elephant & Castle pub are pleasantly busy during happy hour – the E&C goes big on Sunday lunches, Wells & Young’s beers and TV football.
-A few doors up on the corner, Baràgones is a successful bar-restaurant in its own right, though attached to the Collège Hotel – and offers good local wines plus screenings of OL games to sip them with.
+On facing waterfront corners, the Wallace Bar on rue Octavio Mey and the Elephant & Castle on quai de Bondy are pleasantly busy during happy hour – the E&C goes big on Sunday lunches, Eagle beers and TV football.
+Round the corner on place St-Paul, Baràgones is a successful bar-restaurant in its own right, once attached to the Collège Hotel – and offers good local wines plus screenings of OL games to sip them with.

 Further down the riverfront, on rue St Georges, behind the church and footbridge of the same name, Johnny’s Kitchen and Johnny Walsh’s complement each other perfectly, one great for superior daytime dishes and chatty evening beers, the other springing to life after midnight.
 Down the same street, L’Antidote is more pub by rote.